csswizardry/harry.is/who.md

 lux: About
 ---

 Hi there, I’m Harry.
-I’m a bike-riding web developer from Leeds, UK.
+I turn code into bikes.

+I’m a web developer, cyclist, mountain biker, and food and drink enthusiast from Leeds, UK.
 Professionally, I help some of the world’s largest and most respected organisations tackle site-speed issues—nobody likes a slow website, and it’s my job to make them faster.

-When I’m not working, you can find me riding one of my bikes—at the moment, my main focus is on road riding.
+When I’m not doing that, you can find me riding one of my bikes.

 <figure>
   <img src="/img/content/me-bike.jpg" alt="" onload="performance.clearMarks('About Page Image'); performance.mark('About Page Image');" />